sideeffects/HoudiniEngineForUnreal/README.md

 # Compatibility

-Currently, the plugins has [binaries](https://github.com/sideeffects/HoudiniEngineForUnreal/releases) that have been built for UE5.4, UE5.3, and is linked with the latest production build of Houdini.
+Currently, the plugins has [binaries](https://github.com/sideeffects/HoudiniEngineForUnreal/releases) that have been built for UE5.6, UE5.5, and is linked with the latest production build of Houdini.

 Source code for the plugin is available on this repository for UE5.

-> Please note that all UE5.X versions of the plugin use the same source files/branches, the sources in the 5.0 branch are also intended to be used with more recent versions of the plugin (ie 5.4 , 5.3 etc.)
+> Please note that all UE5.X versions of the plugin use the same source files/branches, the sources in the 5.0 branch are also intended to be used with more recent versions of the plugin (ie 5.6 , 5.5 etc.)

 In general, we support the latest two releases of UE5.X, but will try to make the source code compatible with previous versions of Unreal.

+> For Houdini 21.0 - there is now two versions of the plugins: one with PCG support and one without PCG.
+Supporting PCG means that the Houdini Engine plugin now needs to depend on the PCG plugin, which is still considered experimental by Epic.
+We provide both versions of the plugin with your Houdini install and on this repo's release page, but the source code available here is with PCG support enabled.
+If you want to use the source code available here but would like to disable the PCG dependancy, instructions are provided at the bottom of this page.

 # Installing the plugin
 01. In this GitHub repository, click **Releases** on the right side.